exercism/v3/languages/python/exercises/concept/log-levels/.docs/introduction.md

 #=> 1
 ```

-Iterating through the members of the enum is straightforward:
+Iterating through the members of the enum can be done with the standard `for member in` syntax:

 ```python
 for member in Color: